As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 The sales leader

-The more that we try to cut people off in the middle of these sessions, unless they are going down a rabbit hole that's not relevant to the meeting, the less they will believe this meeting is theirs and they own their future.
-The more they will believe that you are trying to micromanage their pipeline to this specific example.
+The more that we try to cut people off in the middle of these sessions (unless they're going down a rabbit hole that's not relevant to the meeting), the less they will believe this meeting is theirs – and the more they'll believe that you're trying to micromanage their pipeline.

 Everything has to come back around to whatever it is you spoke about before, or else the sales rep will believe you are not doing anything with the information from these meetings.